btcrs/thesis/source/09_chapter_1.md

 #### Temperature

 The build includes three separate sensors that gather measures of temperature -- a sensor each for ambient, reservoir, and channel temperature.
 The ambient and reservoir temperatures are measured via a waterproofed DS18B20 sensor.
-The DS18B0 is reasonably accurate and IO efficient.
+The DS18B0 is reasonably accurate and I/O efficient.

 Using the 1-Wire protocol it's possible to gather separate measurements from multiple, identifiable devices using only a single pin of input.